ramrom/rams_dot_files/cheatsheets/home_assistant.md

     - the inverse is template webhook: https://www.home-assistant.io/docs/automation/trigger/#webhook-trigger
         - client pushes data to HASS and you can create a entity/sensor from that data
 - [history stats](https://www.home-assistant.io/integrations/history_stats/) - stats of another sensor, e.g. time period in a state
+- entities of name `_identity` are for identifying a device (like will blink or something), many devices dont support it

 ## LOVELACE UI
 - can add custom panels - https://www.home-assistant.io/integrations/panel_custom/